narkkil/gblex/README.md

 ## Getting started

-1. Ensure you have Elixir and Git and Git configured to work with Github
+1. Ensure you have Elixir, Git and Git configured to work with Github
 1. Create your Github Pages repository on Github
     - Important: Only add the bare repo if you wish to publish your blog via `mix gblex.publish`